yairEO/photobox/README.md

-autoplay      | should the gallery autoplay on start or not.                                                             | false loop          | Loop back to last image before the first one and to the first image after last one.                      | true thumb         | A relative path from the link to the thumbnail (if it's not inside the link)                             | null thumbs        | Show thumbs of all the images in the gallery at the bottom.                                              | true counter       | Show the current image index position relative to the whole.                                             | (A/B) zoomable      | Enable/Disable mousewheel zooming over images                                                            | true
+autoplay      | should the gallery autoplay on start or not.                                                             | false loop          | Loop back to last image before the first one and to the first image after last one.                      | true thumb         | A relative path from the link to the thumbnail (if it's not inside the link)                             | null thumbAttr     | A custom Attribute for the source of the thumbnail (for lazy-loaded thumbs)                              | 'data-src' thumbs        | Show thumbs of all the images in the gallery at the bottom.                                              | true counter       | Show the current image index position relative to the whole.                                             | (A/B) zoomable      | Enable/Disable mousewheel zooming over images                                                            | true